Australia v India - second test scoreboard

 The Indian Super League (ISL) has been expanded to 10 teams next season from the current eight, organisers of the franchise-based soccer competition said on Monday.

-SYDNEY Scoreboard after Australia beat India by an innings and 68 runs in the second test at the Sydney Cricket Ground on Friday.
+SYDNEY Scoreboard at lunch on the fourth day of the second test between Australia and India at the Sydney Cricket Ground on Friday.

 India won the toss and elected to bat